-Anonymous access
+Anonymous users

-Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.
+Allow anonymous viewers: Turn on to allow anyone to access the device as a viewer without having to log in with a user account.

-Allow anonymous PTZ operating

-: Turn on to allow anonymous users to pan, tilt, and zoom the image.
+Allow anonymous PTZ operators: Turn on to allow anonymous users to pan, tilt, and zoom the image.